apache/doris/docs/en/community/how-to-contribute/contributor-guide.md

 ## Pull Request Guidelines

 1. During a PR, there are three types of roles.
 Contributor: the PR submitter; Reviewer: the person who needs to make code-level review on the PR; and Moderator: the person responsible for coordinating the entire PR process.
-For example, the moderator should assign reviewers, push the author to make changes according to the comments, set different tags for the PR, and merge the PR etc. For a specific PR, a person may act in different roles, such as when a committer submitted one PR, he may himself be both the contributor and the moderator of that PR.
+For example, the moderator should assign reviewers, push the author to make changes according to the comments, set different tags for the PR, and merge the PR etc. For a specific PR, a person may act in different roles, such as when a contributor submitted one PR, he may himself be both the contributor and the moderator of that PR.

-2. Committers can assign a PR to itself as a moderator.
-After assigning it to themselves, the other committer will know that this PR has been in charge.
+2. Contributors can assign a PR to itself as a moderator.
+After assigning it to themselves, the other contributor will know that this PR has been in charge.

-3. The committer is encouraged to act as a moderator for its own PR.
+3. The contributor is encouraged to act as a moderator for its own PR.

 4. The reviewer needs to perform a code-level review, refer Code Review Guidelines